Dishonored (series)

-Dishonored is a series of action-adventure games developed by Arkane Studios, and published by Bethesda Softworks.
+Dishonored is a series of action-adventure games developed by Arkane Studios and published by Bethesda Softworks.
 The franchise started in 2012 with Dishonored.
 A sequel, Dishonored 2 was released in 2016.
 A standalone expansion to Dishonored 2, Death of the Outsider, was released in 2017.
+A follow-up which takes place in the same universe, Deathloop was released in 2021.

 Common elements

 Dishonored is a series of action-adventure games played from a first-person perspective.
 In the games, the player explores vast levels to assassinate different targets or complete quests.
 The player assumes control of an assassin who has access to various supernatural powers, which can be used to navigate a level and defeat enemies.
 The player can collect runes to upgrade their superpowers, or equip bone charms to unlock further boosts.
 Dishonored is described as a series of immersive sims.
 The player is given freedom how they approach their objectives.
 For instance, the player can use stealth to avoid detection, use powers to eliminate enemies without being noticed, or directly confront opponents using the weapons and the supernatural powers.
 It is possible for players to complete these games without killing a non-playable character.

-The series is often praised for its steampunk-inspired design; developer Arkane Studios added that the games were inspired by the Victorian style, drawing references from early 1800 to the early 20th century.
+The series is often praised for its steampunk and dieselpunk-inspired design; developer Arkane Studios added that the games were inspired by the Victorian style, drawing references from early 1800 to the early 20th century.
 Dishonored is set in the Empire of the Isles, in a world where technology and supernatural magic co-exist.
 The major locations in the Isles include Dunwall, the Empire's capital city which uses whale oil as the city's main fuel source, and Karnaca, which is powered by wind turbines fed by currents generated by a cleft mountain along the city's borders.
 In the main entries, the endings are dependent on the player's chaos level, which is governed by how many characters the player has killed.